If you have a small business, you must have a blog. Full stop.

 Because the internet is so saturated with content, it can be very difficult for your audience to find you—at times, even if they search directly for your company name.

 And, one of the main ways your audience finds your company in the first place is through search engine rankings.
-Search engines like Google use a special algorithm that takes into account a variety of factors—such as the amount of helpful information and content your website offers—to rank your content first, second, third, or 400th in search engine results.
+Search engines like Google use a special algorithm that takes into account a variety of factors—such as the amount of helpful information and content your website offers—to rank your content first, second, third, or four-hundredth in search engine results.
 Studies have shown that over 90% of web users don’t go beyond the first page of Google search results, meaning it’s critical that your website gets into the top five or ten.

 Search engines like new, fresh, relevant content.
 If they deem your content to be the best on the web, yours will make it into the first few results on Google when people search for topics related to your niche.
 When Google robots “crawl” (read) your site, they’re going to note if your content deals with a central theme, including keywords and phrases that are relevant to the service you provide.